cllopes/reactathon/material/1_es6/5_promises/readme.md

 ### Error Handling

-Error can be handled using a simple `try/catch` block instead of the `.catch`
+Errord can be handled using a simple `try/catch` block instead of the `.catch`:

 ```javascript 1.8
 const makeRequest = async () => {